Research

 Selected Publications

-1. Quantum Error Correction (QEC) and Fault Tolerant Quantum Computing (FTQC)
+1. Quantum Error Correction (QEC)

 Focus and contributions

-• Noise- and hardware-tailored quantum error-correcting architectures for biased-noise, bosonic, and Floquet codes, integrating code design with realistic device and noise models.
+• Noise- and hardware-tailored quantum error-correcting architectures for biased-noise, and Floquet codes, integrating code design with realistic device and noise models.

 • Code-structure–enabled fault-tolerant quantum computation leveraging code strucutre to realize native logical gates and scalable magic-state factories (e.g., CCZ “fountains”).